VictorSousa92/diogenes-layer/README.md

 3. Restart Spacemacs or reload your configuration (`SPC q r`).

-4. Customize `diogenes-cli-cmd` with the full path of `diogenes-cli.pl`:
+4. Customize `diogenes-path` with the full path of your `diogenes` installation folder:

   ```
-  M-x customize-variable <RET> diogenes-cli-cmd
+  M-x customize-variable <RET> diogenes-path
   ```

 ## Keybindings